1nf3sT/GoldRaidManager/Readme.md

 * If your client crashes during the raid, the addon can't store the data.
 If you get disconnected the addon will store the data!
 * When using with /stopwatch or /timer, the auction count does not work normally.
 * I can't figure out how the Gold per Deal (Gold Log) part of Reserve Log works and I need help to understand what it's supposed to work in order to translate it.
-  Recommend not using Gold per Deal ("Gold Log" and "Reserve (Player) Log" button under "Reserve Log" until it's solved.
+  Recommend not using Gold per Deal ("Gold Log" and "Reserve (Player) Log" button under "Reserve Log" until it's properly translated.

 Known bugs:
 * Advertising message doesn't display the text you type and doesn't copy the text to the no input Memo box.
 It Still works, you are just typing blindly.